 A Day at KART…

-Volunteer groomers arrive about an hour and a half before the children are scheduled to arrive in order to groom and tack the horses.
+Barn crew volunteer groomers arrive about an hour and a half before the children are scheduled to arrive in order to groom and tack the horses.

 Rain or shine, the school bus rolls up beside the barn, and the children start piling off.
 Volunteers greet them, and assign them to one of three rotating groups.
 One group heads to the riding ring; the second to the stable management area; and the third to a classroom devoted to equine education.
 Everyone gets a turn at each of the three activities.

-The kids that will be riding first are fitted with their riding helmets by a volunteer, and then it is off to the riding arena where they will meet with the Riding Instructor, Marco Belperio, or “Mr. Marco”, as the kids call him.
+The children that will be riding first are fitted with their riding helmets by a volunteer, and then it is off to the riding arena where they will meet with the Riding Instructor, Marco Belperio, or “Mr. Marco”, as the children call him.
 Mr. Marco quizzes the kids as to which horse they rode last week and asks if they can pick out their horse from the line-up of waiting horses.
 Each rider is escorted to his or her horse by a volunteer.
 The rider pats the horse on the neck and has a few words with him to get reacquainted, then pulls the stirrups down, and waits quietly by his horse until Mr. Marco comes to help him or her mount.

 The lesson began when they selected their horse, but now it’s time to ride.
 The riders (and their side walkers and horse leaders as needed) guide their horses around the ring, turning right or left when instructed to do so, learning proper posture and how to guide the horse with the reins.
 Some of the learning is accomplished through exercises such as weaving the cones, but they also learn by playing games.
 The favorite is “red light green light.”
 In addition to specific riding skills, they are learning to listen, to focus, and to follow instructions.
 When the lesson is finished, the riders thank their horses with a pat, then thank the volunteers that have helped them, and, of course, Mr. Marco.
 Each rider dismounts and goes to the next session in either Classroom or Stable Management.